Frequently Asked Questions

-Paper products, like the Dublin Street Guide, discovery Series and our extensive range of Tourism and Leisure products can be purchased from our online shop.Can I get a folio number from Ordnance Survey Ireland?
+Paper products, like the Dublin Street Guide, the Discovery Series and Adventure Series, and our extensive range of Tourism and Leisure products can be purchased from our online store.

 Can I copy or reproduce an Ordnance Survey Ireland map?

 Ordnance Survey Ireland maps, data and publications are protected under the terms of the Copyright Acts.
 Anyone wishing to reproduce Ordnance Survey Ireland material, or use it as a basis for their own publications, must obtain a licence from Ordnance Survey Ireland, for which a fee may be payable.

-For more information on our copyright policy please see here.How do I migrate to ITM?
+For more information on our copyright policy please see here.

 The purpose of the document below is to assist users of Ordnance Survey Ireland (OSi) data to migrate from Irish Grid (IG) to Irish Transverse Mercator (ITM).

 Please download the PDF for full details: IG to ITM Migration

 |ERRIGAL||749 Mts.||DERRYVEAGH MOUNTAINS||DONEGAL||2nd HIGHEST IN ULSTER|

 The historic map layers in GeoHive (6” and 25”) were scanned from the original series of County Maps, geo-referenced, put into one National Historic Dataset and is now publicly accessible in GeoHive.
 In part due to the original scanning process there may be some gaps in the overall coverage of the maps.
 If you find such a gap you may inform our Customer Service Team at [email protected].
 The gap will be repaired by our team as soon as possible, and the update will appear in GeoHive when that service receives its regular update.